AqwamCreates/DataPredict/docs/API/Models.md

 This means DataPredict™ has ~87.7% (50 out of 57) models have online learning capabilities.

+By default, most models would perform offline / batch training on first train, but then switches to online / sequential / incremental after the first train.

 ## Regression

 | Model                                                                                      | Alternate Names | Use Cases                                              |